mead-ml/mead-baseline/README.md

 ## A Note About Versions

 Deep Learning Frameworks are evolving quickly and changes are not always backwards compatible.
 We recommend recent versions of whichever framework is being used underneath.
-We currently run on TF versions between 1.13 and 2.4.1.
+We currently test on TF versions 2.1.0 and 2.4.1.
 The PyTorch backend requires at least version 1.3.0, though we recommend using a more recent version.

 ## Citing